imfd-stroemungsmechanik/introduction-into-cfd/3_backward-step/4_exercise.md

 2. How did the total computational time change between the coarse and the medium-sized mesh?

-### 3. Second Order Discretization
+### 3. Higher Order Discretization

 Create a copy of the previously created medium-sized mesh setup.
-In `fvSchemes` in the `system` folder, change the temporal discretiazion from first order `Euler` to second order `backward` and the discretization of the convective term in the momentum equation from first order `Gauss upwind` to second order `Gauss linear`.
+In `fvSchemes` in the `system` folder, change the temporal discretization from first order `Euler` to second order `backward` and the discretization of the convective term in the momentum equation from first order `Gauss upwind` to second order `Gauss linear`.
 Rerun the simulation.

 #### Questions